pwu97/bettingtools/README.md

 ![2019 Average MLB Moneylines](mlb_2019_ml_chart.jpg)

-We can also, for example, calculate the average over/under movement for games or the average away/home closing moneyline.
+We can also, for example, calculate the average over/under movement, the average away/home closing moneyline, and whether the closing moneylines are sharper than the opening moneylines given by Vegas, on average.
 We can see that home teams tended to be favored more often, on average, than away teams.
+Furthermore, there is also evidence that closing moneylines were indeed sharper than opening moneylines by about 2%.

 ```r